Watch: FDNY rescues kitten stuck in tree for 3 days

 "I can't see her sick up there," he said.
 "I just can't.
 I'm worried."

-A firetruck from Ladder 111 arrived on scene around noon, and a firefighter in a bucket on the truck rescued Reese's within minutes.
+A firetruck from Ladder 111 arrived on scene around noon, but just as the firefighter in the bucket reached for the skittish kitten -- she scrambled away, heading even higher in the tree.

 Sanchez jumped for joy moments after the rescue.